vartikavr/trySubmit/ambiguity.md

 ### 1. By using scope resolution operator ( : : )

-The above example uses a scope resolution operator to differentiate between the different values of 'a'.
+The above example uses a scope resolution operator to differentiate between the different values of 'num_a'.

 ### 2. By using virtual base class